yahoo/redislite/README.rst

     ['foo']

 Finally it's possible ot spin up multiple instances with different configuration values for the Redis server.
-Here is an example that sets 2 redis instances.
+Here is an example that sets up 2 redis instances.
 One instance is configured to listen on port 8002, the second instance is a slave of the first instance.